taskrfile/taskr/README.md

   -e, --environment  Select the environment you want to use
 ```

 `taskr` will look for a `taskrfile` file in the current directory.
+The filename is checked case-insensitive, this means that `TaskrFile` is also a valid name.

 > [!TIP]
 > Set `alias t=taskr` in your shell to use fewer keystrokes!

 ## Configuration
-`taskr` is configured in a TASKRFILE

 ### Formatting
 - Comments using `//`
 - Top-level blocks are defined with `env <name>:` or `task <name>:`